AriFordsham/GHCWiki/building/porting.md

 The first step in porting to a new platform is to get an *unregisterised* build working.
 An unregisterised build is one that compiles via vanilla C only.
-Tist costs about a factor of two in performance, but since unregisterised compilation is usually just a step on the way to a full registerised port, we don't mind too much.
+This costs about a factor of two in performance, but since unregisterised compilation is usually just a step on the way to a full registerised port, we don't mind too much.